-First "grandees" (above it all); then later "delegates" (of particular social interests), then later again, in the heyday of the catch-all party, "entrepreneurs", parties, the authors argued, have now become "semi-state agencies".
-The article has some simple but useful diagrams showing how the three entities of political party, society and state have altered their interactions and roles in the
+First "grandees" (above it all); then later "delegates" (of particular social interests), then later again, in the heyday of the catch-all

 But that fails to deal with the reality of the party boss.

 Politicians elected for geographical constituencies (as distinct from party lists) have (some at least) voters breathing down their necks all year round.